Denuwan392/Denuwan392/README.md

 Artificial Intelligence undergraduate at the University of Moratuwa and AI Engineer at WIWIS.AI.

 Interested in building intelligent systems that combine reasoning, learning, and interaction.
-Current work explores agentic AI, language technologies, multimodal intelligence, and machine learning for real-world applications, with a particular interest in low-resource languages.
+My current work explores agentic AI, language technologies, multimodal intelligence, and machine learning for real-world applications, with a particular interest in low-resource languages.

 ## Selected Work

-- **HomeOS** *(AgentriX 2026 Finalist)* — Multi-agent system for autonomous task planning and orchestration.
+* **HomeOS** *(AgentriX 2026 Finalist)* — Multi-agent system for autonomous task planning and orchestration.
-- **Smart Transit Companion** *(SLAIC 2025 Finalist)* — Multilingual transportation assistant built around retrieval and reasoning.
+* **Smart Transit Companion** *(SLAIC 2025 Finalist)* — Multilingual transportation assistant built around retrieval and reasoning.
-- **WEISION** *(Presented at SLAAI 2025 Ai Project of The Year)* — Edge AI system for vision-based produce identification and automated billing.
+* **WEISION** *(Presented at SLAAI 2025 AI Project of the Year)* — Edge AI system for vision-based produce identification and automated billing.
-- **Speaker Role Classification** *(Collaboration Industry Project wih Embla Software Innovation (pvt) Ltd)* — Machine learning approach for understanding organizational roles from meeting conversations.
+* **Speaker Role Classification** *(Industry collaboration project with Embla Software Innovation (Pvt) Ltd.)* — Machine learning approach for understanding organizational roles from meeting conversations.

----

-*"Build carefully.
+> *"Build carefully.
 Measure honestly.
 Publish what matters."*

 📍 Sri Lanka